 Maxwell defense grills accuser on sex abuse claims

-New York (AFP) – The defense in Ghislaine Maxwell's sex-trafficking trial sought Wednesday to find inconsistencies in the witness testimony of an alleged victim who said she was sexually abused by the heiress and the late financier Jeffrey Epstein when she was just 14 years old.
+New York (AFP) – The defense in Ghislaine Maxwell's sex-trafficking trial sought Wednesday to poke holes in the key witness testimony of a woman who said she was sexually abused by the heiress and the late financier Jeffrey Epstein starting when she was just 14 years old.

-The alleged victim, identified in court only by the pseudonym "Jane," was the first of four expected to testify in the trial of Maxwell -- accused of grooming underage girls to be exploited by her long-time partner, who killed himself in jail two years ago while awaiting trial.
+The alleged victim, identified in court by the pseudonym "Jane," was the first of four expected to testify in the trial of Maxwell, who is accused of grooming underage girls to be exploited by her long-time partner Epstein, who killed himself in jail two years ago while awaiting trial.

 The 59-year-old Maxwell, who was wearing a turtleneck and black pants in court, has pleaded not guilty to six counts of enticing and transporting minors for sex.
 If convicted, she faces an effective life sentence.

-Cross-examining her accuser, Maxwell's defense lawyer Laura Menninger suggested discrepancies in how Jane told her story in initial conversations with the government and in court testimony the day before.
+Cross-examining the alleged victim, Maxwell's defense lawyer Laura Menninger suggested discrepancies in how Jane told her story in initial conversations with the government versus her court testimony the day before, particularly in terms of her timeline.

-Menninger also pointed to law enforcement notes of conversations dating back to December 2019 that suggested Jane's uncertainty over whether Maxwell touched or kissed her, comparing them to the vivid account she gave the jury that alleged Maxwell's participation in sexualized massages, group sex and abuse with Epstein.
+Menninger pointed to law enforcement notes of conversations dating back to December 2019 that suggested Jane's uncertainty over whether Maxwell touched or kissed her, comparing the conversations to the vivid account she gave the jury on Tuesday that alleged Maxwell's participation in sexualized massages, group sex and lurid abuse with Epstein.

-The line of questioning sought to imply that Jane was drawing on her years of experience as an actor in a soap opera to heighten the drama of her testimony.
+One line of defense questioning also sought to imply that Jane was drawing on her years of experience as an actor in a soap opera to heighten the drama of her testimony.

-"No," Jane responded, adding that in her first interview with law enforcement agents she had found it difficult to tell strangers "the most shameful, deepest secrets that I've been carrying around with me my whole life" and had not divulged every detail.
+"No," Jane responded, adding that in her first interview with federal agents she had found it difficult to tell strangers "the most shameful, deepest secrets that I've been carrying around with me my whole life" and had not divulged every detail.

 'Move on with my life'